Rambeboy/capfizz-node-bot/README.md

 2. Click "Inspect Popup"
 3. Go to the "Network" tab
 4. Copy the cookie from the request headers
-5. Add the cookie to `data.txt` (one cookie per line for multiple accounts)
+5. Add the cookie to `config.js` (one cookie per line for multiple accounts)

 ## USAGE